hgducharme/Ruby-Programming/control_flow_in_ruby/README.md

 ## `if/else` Statements:

 The partner to the `if` statement, is the `else` statement.
-An `if/else` statement says to ruby: “if this expression is true, run this code block; otherwise, run the code block after the `else`.
+An `if/else` statement says to ruby: If this expression is true, run this code block; otherwise, run the code block after the `else`.

 For example: